gofractally/Eden/packages/eden-subchain-client/README.md

 When a client starts up, it fetches a copy of `eden-micro-chain.wasm` and a copy of the most-recent state from the Box server.
 It then subscribes to block updates through a websocket connection.

 https://genesis.eden.eoscommunity.org/ uses https://box.prod.eoscommunity.org .
-Third parties may host apps which use https://box.prod.eoscommunity.org to gain access to Eden history.
+Third parties may host apps which also use https://box.prod.eoscommunity.org to gain access to Eden history.

 Third parties may also host their own box server instances.
 The box server sources live at https://github.com/eoscommunity/Eden/tree/main/packages/box .
 The box container is available as `ghcr.io/eoscommunity/eden-box:<git commit>`, https://github.com/eoscommunity/Eden/pkgs/container/eden-box .